 Instructions

-- Beat soft butter with sugars in a large bowl 2 minutes, until smooth.
+- Beat soft ¾ cup unsalted butter with 1 cup brown sugar and ½ cup white sugar in a large bowl 2 minutes, until smooth.

-- Add egg and vanilla, and beat for 3 minutes.
+- Add 1 egg and 1 teaspoon vanilla extract, and beat for 3 minutes.

-- Add oats, flour, baking soda (sift it to avoid lumps), and salt.
+- Add 3 cups old-fashioned rolled oats, 1 ¼ cups all-purpose flour, ½ teaspoon baking soda (sift it to avoid lumps), and ¼ teaspoon salt.
 Mix just until incorporated.

-- Add milk and mix until well incorporated.
+- Add 2 tablespoons milk and mix until well incorporated.
+Add 1 cup butterscotch chips or morsels and mix well.

 - Bake them immediately or refrigerate the batter for 1 hour and up to a day.
-See note below.
+See Notes below.

-- Scoop walnut-sized balls (I use a small cookie scoop of 1.57-inch diameter) on the prepared sheets, leaving space between them, about an inch and a half.
-If using refrigerated dough, flatten them slightly on top.
+- Scoop walnut-sized balls (I use a small cookie scoop, 1,57-inch diameter) on the prepared sheets, leaving space between them, about an inch and a half.
+If using refrigerated dough, flatten slightly on top.

 - Cool for a few minutes on a wire rack before lifting them carefully from the paper and cooling them completely.